 Custom recoveries are designed to replace stock recovery software and come with the ability to create complete backup images of every bit and piece of data stored on an Android device at any given time.
-Arguably the most popular and most commonly used brand when it comes to custom recovery software is ClockworkMod (CWM) recovery.
-The following is everything you need to know in order to flash a ClockworkMod recovery onto your device.
-It should be noted that, before a custom recovery image can be installed onto an Android device, its Bootloader must be unlocked, the method for doing which varies from one device to the other.
+Arguably, the most popular and commonly used brand when it comes to custom recovery software is ClockworkMod (CWM) recovery.
+The following information covers everything you need to know in order to flash a ClockworkMod recovery onto your device.
+It should be noted that before a custom recovery image can be installed onto an Android device, its bootloader must be unlocked; the method for doing so varies from one device to another.

 What You Need

-- A computer that has both the latest version of Android SDK (can be downloaded here), the ADB drivers and the latest USB drivers for your device installed on it.
+- A computer must have the latest version of Android SDK (which can be downloaded here), the ADB drivers, and the latest USB drivers for your device installed on it.

-- The latest version of the ClockworkMod recovery image for your device can be downloaded by going here, locating your device and downloading the latest recovery image for it.
+- The latest version of the ClockworkMod recovery image for your device can be downloaded by visiting this link, locating your device, and downloading the most recent recovery image for it.

 2. Connect your device to the computer via a USB cable.

-4. Find where you installed Android SDK on the computer, the copy the path to the Platform Tools folder.
-The path will look something like “C:/Android SDK/adt-bundle-windows-x86_64-20131030/sdk/platform-tools/”.
+4. Locate where you installed Android SDK on the computer, and then copy the path to the Platform Tools folder.
+The path will look something like this: “C:/Android SDK/adt-bundle-windows-x86_64-20131030/sdk/platform-tools/.”.

 6. Execute the command.

-7. Type “adb devices” into the Command Prompt and ensure that your device is listed.
+7. Type “adb devices” into the Command Prompt, and make sure your device is listed.

 8. Type “adb reboot bootloader” and allow the device to reboot into the bootloader.

-9. On the computer, go to the Platform Tools subfolder located inside the Android SDK folder.
+9. On the computer, go to the Platform Tools subfolder located within the Android SDK folder.

-10. Open a Command Prompt in the Platform Tools folder by pressing the Shift key and the right mouse click and then selecting the ‘Open command window here’.
+10. Open a Command Prompt in the Platform Tools folder by pressing the Shift key and right-clicking the mouse, then select ‘Open command window here’.

-11. Type “fastboot” devices and check to make sure that your device is listed.
+11. Type “fastboot devices” and check to ensure that your device is listed

-14. Once you enter Recovery Mode, you will be able to see that a custom ClockworkMod recovery has been flashed.
+14. Once you enter Recovery Mode, you will see that a custom ClockworkMod recovery has been flashed.
 It is safe to reboot the device from Recovery Mode using the ‘Reboot system now’ option.